Learn how to make smoked swordfish on ANY grill or smoker!

 However, we are going to pull our smoked swordfish steaks off the grill or smoker when they reach 120°F, which should only take about 1 HOUR.

-We will then reverse sear the smoked swordfish over high heat, either in a hot cast iron pan, on a Grill Grate if using a pellet grill, or over the hot side of a gas or charcoal grill, resulting in a good maillard reaction and giving us the best texture and flavor!
+We will then reverse sear the smoked swordfish over high heat, either in a hot cast iron pan, on a Grill Grate if using a pellet grill, or over the hot side of a gas or charcoal grill, resulting in a good Maillard reaction and giving us the best texture and flavor!

-Smoking Swordfish with Cedar Planks, Grill Baskets, or Phat Mats
+Cedar Planks, Grill Baskets, or Grill Mats

 Option 1: Cedar Planks